mozilla/pdf.js/docs/contents/getting_started/index.md

 With the prebuilt or source version open `web/viewer.html` in a browser and the test pdf should load.
 Note: the worker is not enabled for file:// urls, so use a server.
 If you're using the source build and have node, you can run `node make server`.

-## Examples
+## More Information

 For a further walkthrough of a minimal viewer see the [hello world example](/examples/).
+More documentation can be found in our [wiki](https://github.com/mozilla/pdf.js/wiki) too.